openstack/openstack-manuals/doc/config-reference/source/compute/hypervisor-vmware.rst

      setting to the above configuration.
 For more information, see :ref:`vSphere 5.0 and earlier additional set up <vmware-additional>`.

-   * Clusters: The vCenter driver can support multiple clusters.
+   * Clusters: The vCenter driver can support only a single cluster.
-     To use more than one cluster, simply add multiple ``cluster_name`` lines in ``nova.conf`` with the appropriate cluster name.
      Clusters and data stores used by the vCenter driver should not contain any VMs other than those created by the driver.